asavannah7/github.io/README.md

         <a href="#">Project Link</a>
     </div>
     <h3>(FRONT-END DEVELOPMENT) WEATHER APP (CSS3)</h3>
-This is designed to provide users with up-to-date information about current weather conditions, forecasts, and alerts for their specific location or locations of interest.
-It helps users plan their activities, dress appropriately, and stay safe by being aware of upcoming weather events.
+<p>This is designed to provide users with up-to-date information about current weather conditions, forecasts, and alerts for their specific location or locations of interest.
+It helps users plan their activities, dress appropriately, and stay safe by being aware of upcoming weather events.</p>
     <a href="#">Project Link</a>
     </div>
         <!-- Add more projects as needed -->